Last Updated on

 - Place in the oven and roast until the beets are tender, about 30 minutes for smaller beets and longer for large.
 Test by piercing a beet with fork or sharp knife (you can do this directly through the foil); it should slide easily to the middle of the beet.

 - Remove the beets from the oven and allow to cool until you can handle them.
 While the beets are still very warm, peel them by sliding the skins off.
+You can do this under running water.
 Rinse and drain.

 Make the Beet Salad